Letterlike Symbols

 Letterlike Symbols is a Unicode block containing 80 characters which are constructed mainly from the glyphs of one or more letters.
-In addition to this block, Unicode includes full styled mathematical alphabets, although Unicode does not explicitly categorise these characters as being "letterlike".
+In addition to this block, Unicode includes full styled mathematical alphabets, although Unicode does not explicitly categorize these characters as being "letterlike."

 Symbols

 Glyph variants

 Variation selectors may be used to specify chancery (U+FE00) vs roundhand (U+FE01) forms, if the font supports them:

 The remainder of the set is at Mathematical Alphanumeric Symbols.

 Block

 Emoji

 The Letterlike Symbols block contains two emoji: